lefant/folsomite/README.md

 [Graphite][2] is a realtime graphing system.

-[Riemann][3] is a monitoring system suitable for distributed systems.

-Folsomite runs in your Erlang virtual machine, periodically aggregates all present Folsom metrics and forwards them to your Graphite and Riemann services.
+Folsomite runs in your Erlang virtual machine, periodically aggregates all present Folsom metrics and forwards them to Graphite.

-Forwarding to Riemann uses the zeta library from reifyhealth [on github][4].

 The canonical location for the source code is [on github][5].
 The software is copyrighted 2012 [Campanja AB][6] and distributed under